-The Finnish Youth Research Network produces multidisciplinary research information and participates in discussion in society, offering perspectives for practical work with young people and for the fields of administration and politics.
-Youth research has a particular responsibility to address topical phenomena that concern young people.
-Our research covers topics that are familiar to and acknowledged by society as well as themes that are ignored or marginal.
-This responsibility is local, national and global.
+The Finnish Youth Research Society (FYRS) produces multidisciplinary research data and participates in discussion in society, offering perspectives on practical work with young people in the fields of administration and politics.

-The research operations of the Finnish Youth Research Network are based on multidisciplinary and ethical approaches and a combination of basic academic research and applied research that is relevant in terms of youth policy.
-This broadens conventional understanding of the scope of expertise and the roles of researchers.
-Within the Finnish Youth Research Network, we seek to make versatile use of various research methods by combining qualitative and quantitative approaches, for example, and to look beyond conventional research questions and environments.
+The research activities are based on multidisciplinary and ethical approaches and a combination of basic academic research and applied research that is relevant in terms of youth policy.
+This setup broadens the conventional understanding of the scopes of expertise and the roles of researchers.
+We seek to make versatile use of various research methods, such as combining qualitative and quantitative approaches, for example, and looking beyond conventional research questions and environments.

-Research within the Finnish Youth Research Network is funded by ministries, international providers of research funding, the Academy of Finland, foundations, organisations and municipalities, among other parties.
-We cooperate with universities, universities of applied sciences, research institutes, organisations, scientific societies and many other partners.
+The research is funded by ministries, international providers of research funding, the Academy of Finland, foundations, organisations and municipalities, etc. Cooperation is carried out with universities, universities of applied sciences, research institutes, organisations, scientific societies and many other partners.